-A student is officially notified of his/her detention once they have received a detention notice from the principal; a copy of the detention notice will be sent home to notify the student's parent of the infraction and the date the detention is to be served.
-If detention is assigned after school, parents may be asked to provide transportation home, or the student will have to ride the late bus.
-The student is to report to the detention hall no later than 3:20 P.M. and will stay until 4:30.
+A student is officially notified of his/her Detention from the principal; notification of the Detention to the student's family will be communicated via phone call, email, or letter.
+If Detention is assigned after school, parents may be asked to provide transportation home, or the student will have to ride the late bus.